 Marco said “when the baby is drawn above the parents, it usually resembles a birth or pregnancy in ancient Egyptian art.”
-Is this man an Egyptologist or why should his words be taken as authority?
-You see the inherent conclusion fits a ready made narrative: to portray Christ as a copy of pre-Christian mythical gods like Horus, Baal and Attis.
-That painting is more or else a coincidence; even if it is religious in nature, it fails to indicate ancient Egyptian religion was the prototype of Bible narratives.
+Is this man an Egyptologist or why should he be taken as an authority?
+You see the conclusion fits a ready made narrative: to portray Christ as a copy of pre-Christian mythical gods like Horus, Baal and Attis.
+That painting is more or less a coincidence; even if it is religious in nature, it fails to indicate ancient Egyptian religion was the prototype of Bible narratives.

 A popular YouTube video Zeitgeist: The Movie, also attempts to parallel Jesus with ancient demi-gods worshipped prior to Jesus birth.
 Its narrator says: